Marshall Stearns: Biography

 Stearns played drums in his teens, and attended Harvard University, where, in 1931, he earned a Bachelor of Arts degree.
 He also attended Harvard Law School from 1932 to 1934, but did not graduate.
 He went on to study medieval English at Yale University, where, in 1942, he earned a PhD.

-He served a series of academic appointments on the English faculties of the University of Hawaii (1939–1941), Indiana University (1942–1946), and Cornell University (1946–1949).
-His foray into teaching jazz began in 1950 at New York University (1950–1951) and continued, beginning 1951,at Hunter College, where he became a professor.
+He served in a series of academic appointments on the English faculties of the University of Hawaii (1939–1941), Indiana University (1942–1946), and Cornell University (1946–1949).
+His foray into teaching jazz began in 1950 at New York University (1950–1951) and continued, beginning in 1951, at Hunter College, where Stearns became a professor.
 While working in academia, he wrote about jazz music for several magazines, including Variety, Saturday Review, Down Beat, The Record Changer (de), Esquire, Harper's, Life, and Musical America.

 In 1950, Stearns was awarded a Guggenheim Fellowship and he used the proceeds to finish his 1956 work The Story of Jazz, which became a widely used text, as well as a popular introduction to jazz.

 In 1952, he founded the Institute of Jazz Studies, which he directed.
 Later in the 1950s, he was a consultant to the United States State Department, and accompanied Dizzy Gillespie on a tour of the Middle East in 1956 sponsored by the office.
-He taught at the New School for Social Research (1954–61) and the School of Jazz in Lenox, Massachusetts.
+Stearns taught at the New School for Social Research (1954–61) and the School of Jazz in Lenox, Massachusetts.

 Stearns died on December 18, 1966, in Key West, Florida.

 He and his second wife, Jean, co-authored Jazz Dance: The Story of American Vernacular Dance, which was published posthumously in 1968.